Saturday, May 11, 2019

 Registration for Piano Day consists of three steps.

-Step One—Register online.
-Complete the Student Registration -OR- Keyboard Teacher Registration via links to be provided in March.
+Step One — Register online.
+Complete the Student Registration form –OR– Keyboard Teacher Registration form.

 After submitting an online registration, you will immediately receive a confirmation email.
 If you do not receive it, one of three things has happened: